Neural Directional Filtering with Configurable Directivity Pattern at Inference: Results and Analysis

 \subsection{Conditioning methods}

-We study and compare the two conditioning methods in FiLM-JNF and PV-JNF, using Recipe~A, which consists only of a finite number of specific $1^{\textrm{st}}$-order patterns.
-Figure~\ref{fig: film} (a) shows the pattern estimates for a $1^{\textrm{st}}$-order cardioid pattern steered towards $\theta_s = 60^\circ$, which is seen in the training.
-The estimated patterns of the two methods closely follow the target, except for limited attenuation towards the null \cite{ndf_iwaenc}.
-Figures~\ref{fig: film} (b) shows the pattern estimates for $\theta_s = 90^\circ$ (unseen $\theta_s$ during training).
+We study and compare the two conditioning methods in FiLM-JNF and PV-JNF using Recipe~A, which consists only of a finite number of specific $1^{\mathrm{st}}$-order patterns.
+Figure~\ref{fig: film} (a) shows the pattern estimates for a $1^{\mathrm{st}}$-order cardioid pattern steered towards $\theta_s = 60^\circ$, which is seen in the training.
+The estimated patterns of the two methods closely follow the target, except for limited attenuation towards the null, which was also observed in \cite{ndf_iwaenc}.
+Figure~\ref{fig: film} (b) shows the pattern estimates for $\theta_s = 90^\circ$ (unseen $\theta_s$ during training).
 We observe a slight steering bias for the PV-JNF while FiLM-JNF maintains a good approximation.
-Figures~\ref{fig: film} (c) illustrates the generalization performance for a $3^{\textrm{rd}}$-order cardioid pattern (unseen order and $\theta_s$ during training).
-We see that PV-JNF exhibits a larger steering error and poor pattern approximation compared to FiLM-JNF, indicating the superiority of FiLM-based conditioning.
+Figure~\ref{fig: film} (c) illustrates the generalization performance for a $3^{\mathrm{rd}}$-order cardioid pattern (unseen order and $\theta_s$ during training).
+We observe that PV-JNF exhibits a larger steering error and poorer pattern approximation than FiLM-JNF, indicating the superiority of FiLM-based conditioning.
 Figure~\ref{fig: film} (d) shows the estimates for a scaled pattern, where the gain in the target direction is not unity.
-We see that PV-JNF deviates significantly from the target compared to FiLM-JNF.
+We see that PV-JNF deviates significantly from the target, whereas FiLM-JNF does not.
 The \ac{SDR} results in Table~\ref{tab: sdr_film} reflect the above observations, where the FiLM-JNF has significantly better performance (up to 11~\unit{\decibel}) than PV-JNF for the unseen scenarios.
 Thus, we conclude that FiLM conditioning enables the \ac{UNDF} to generalize to unseen higher-order patterns, unseen scaling, and unseen steering directions.
 In the following, we report the results for the \ac{UNDF} models using the FiLM-JNF architecture.